 When used for a Bayesian analysis, Markov chain Monte Carlo (MCMC) simulations generate samples that approximate the joint posterior distribution of the sampled parameters.
 The sequential nature of MCMC simulation limits the beneﬁts of parallel computation when applied to a single chain.
 However parallel computation of multiple chains is an “embarassingly parallel” problem that can substantially reduce computation time and is relatively easy to implement using bugsParallel in combination with other freely available software.

-These functions provides simple wrappers around the Unix process management API calls: fork, signal, wait, waitpid, kill, and _exit.
-This enables construction of programs that utilize and mange multiple concurrent processes.
+These functions provide simple wrappers around the Unix process management API calls: fork, signal, wait, waitpid, kill, and _exit.
+This enables the construction of programs that utilize and manage multiple concurrent processes.

 Functions for managing logs of reviews of files in a subversion repository (http://subversion.apache.org/).